 understood by its users.
 Think of those 13 different list types (or rather,

-type implies semantics).
+formats; to me, type implies semantics).
 It's

 all too easy to dismiss most of those types, again because the intended style